kyleboden/startup/notes.md

   Content-Type: application/json → The content is JSON.
   Content-Type: image/png → The content is a PNG image.

-4. What does a “Secure cookie”/”Http-only cookie”/”Same-site cookie” do?
+**4. What does a “Secure cookie”/”Http-only cookie”/”Same-site cookie” do?**
   Answer:

   Secure Cookie: Ensures the cookie is only sent over HTTPS connections, preventing it from being exposed over HTTP.